Medically reviewed on August 25, 2017

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking homatropine and hydrocodone with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Taking Tussigon with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with homatropine and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.